 The company began its 2011 season with a showcase of monologues in February and rehearsals for Macbeth, which ran for two weekends in April at the historic Changgo Theater in Myeongdong, Seoul.
 By the second weekend the show was so popular that people without reserved tickets had to be turned away at the door.

-After the run of this first successful production, the company formed its first executive board and changed its name to Seoul Shakespeare Company (SSC) in May 2011.
+After the run of this first successful production, the company formed its first executive board and changed its name to Seoul Shakespeare Company (SSC) in May 2011, celebrating with a launch party in which actors/board members Michael Downey and Charles Jeong performed.
 The company produced two scenes projects later that year: Shakespeare's Mirth and Merriment in August and the ambitious Shakespeare's Gore and Madness in October.
 Gore and Madness was performed first at the White Box Theatre and then at D.Festa, the Daehangno Small Theater Festival, in Seoul's theater district.

 In 2012, Seoul Shakespeare Company began the year with Love Bitten, a performance of sonnets set to original music.
 For this event, SSC commissioned new music by Seoul Shakespeare Company member Jessica Adel, who assembled a group of female musicians together with local musician Jessica Rau.
 Other local musicians opened and closed the evening as well, performing their own original music.